Earth Gravitational Model: Experimental models

 The precursor version XGM2016 (X stands for experimental) was released in 2016 up to degree and order (d/o) 719.

 XGM2019e was released in 2020 up to spheroidal d/o 5399 (that corresponds to a spatial resolution of 2′ which is ~4 km) and spherical d/o 5540 with a different spheroidal harmonic construction followed by conversion back into spherical harmonics.
-It was made by authors affiliated with the Technische Universität München.
+It was made by authors affiliated with the Technical University of Munich.
 The data are available for download through the ICGEM (International Centre for Global Earth Models).

 XGM2020 was announced in May 2020 with d/o 5400.
 It uses a fusion of data sources: 15' NGA 2018 data over land, higher-definition EARTH 2014 over land, and OGMOC mean dynamic topography (MDT) + DTU 18 mean sea surface over oceans.
 It is capable of being a MDT that recovers valid sea current features.
 Unfortunately, the data are not available for download.

 Alternative improvements over EGM2008

-John Milsom wrote in 2023 that the more important alternative improvements of EGM2008 are WGM2012 (prepared by the Bureau Gravimetrique International) and GGMplus (a collaboration between Curtin University and the Technische Universität München).
+John Milsom wrote in 2023 that the more important alternative improvements of EGM2008 are WGM2012 (prepared by the Bureau Gravimetrique International) and GGMplus (a collaboration between Curtin University and the Technical University of Munich).
 He also cautions against the use of "high-resolution" global gravity models in mineral exploration as it is partly based on data sources that make use of a topography-based "standard density" ignoring the true density variations present (representing a quasigeoid in those parts).

 The ICGEM (International Centre for Global Earth Models), coordinated by the International Gravity Field Service of the International Association of Geodesy, is the main archive of whole-Earth gravity field models.
 In addition to static models like EGM, it also includes more sophisticated time-varying models commonly used for satellite orbit determination.